 But it helps if you understand what exactly an operating system is and what you’re doing by switching between them.

-You also need to be very specific in your lines of code, because one incorrect character or casing can ruin the process and you may need to start over.
+You also need to be very specific in your lines of code, because one incorrect character or casing can ruin the whole process and you may need to start over.

-We also want to let you know you are doing this at your own risk.
+I also want to let you know you are doing this at your own risk.
 It’s completely up to you to follow this tutorial so we’re not responsible for any damage, warranty voids, machine failures, the frustration, anger, or you tossing your Chromebook out the window.

 But if you mess up at any point during the guide and you want to start over and just start from the very first step below and white bean machine to start over.

 Enough warnings.
-Let’s get started.
+Let’s get started already!

 Here’s how to play Minecraft on a Chromebook

 Please read it if you’ve never enabled developer mode before as it’ll make the next few steps super easy.

 Enabling developer mode on your Chromebook

-Step 1: Copy all your personal files that you want to keep to an external storage such as an external hard drive, a USB flash drive, or SD card)
+Step 1: Copy all your personal files that you want to keep to an external storage device (such as an external hard drive, USB flash drive, or SD card)

-Step 2: When you’ve copied your files, press “Escape + Refresh + Power”, and hold it until your Chromebook reboots.
+Step 2: When you’ve copied your files, press “ESC + Refresh + Power” and hold it until your Chromebook reboots.